resilient-tech/india-compliance-docs/pages/blog/posts/post4.md

 title: E-commerce Sales Transaction through E-commerce operators
 category: Article
 author: Priyansh Shah
-description: This blog guides you to how to perform E-commerce Transaction through E-commerce operators.
+description: This blog guides you to how to report E-commerce transactions in GSTR-1 using ERPNext / India Compliance
 tags:
 - ERPNEXT
 - INDIA COMPLIANCE

-og_title: Blog | E-commerce Sales Transaction through E-commerce operators og_url : https://docs.indiacompliance.app/blog/posts/post4
+og_title: Blog | Report E-commerce transactions in GSTR-1
+og_url : https://docs.indiacompliance.app/blog/posts/post4
 ---
 <PostDetail>

-Under Secion-14 of GST, E-commerce Sales Transaction is further categorized into two sections.
+### What is Table 14 in GSTR-1 filing?
+- Sales through e-commerce operators on which they are liable to collect TCS under Section 52 or pay tax under Section 9(5) of the CGST Act.

+Table 14 has two sections.

 - Liable to collect tax u/s 52(TCS)
 - Liable to pay tax u/s 9(5)